 7350.
-DNP Capstone Seminar and Practice Immersion (CL)
+DNP Capstone Seminar and Practice Immersion (CL) (3:1.5:9 H)

-(3:1.5:9 H)

 (Prerequisites: Concurrent enrollment in or completion of DNP advanced APN or executive leadership specialization courses.)
-The capstone project incorporates evidencebased strategies for implementing and achieving health care outcomes such as a significant pilot study, a program evaluation project, a quality improvement project, or a practice change initiative derived from translational science and the DNP role.
+The capstone project incorporates evidencesignificant pilot study, a program evaluation project, a quality improvement project, or a practice change initiative derived from translational science and the DNP role.
 The capstone project serves as a foundation for future scholarly practice and is reviewed and evaluated by an academic community.
 Students share issues in a seminar format as the project nears completion.